alg-js/levenshtein/README.md

 console.log(dist);  // 15
 ```

-Unlike the `levenshteinDistance` function, the equality operator cannot be
+Unlike the Levenshtein `distance` function, the equality operator cannot be
 overridden.